sksg/pyright-namespace-issue/README.md

 # Pyright namespace issue

 This is a minimal working example of a pyright namespace issue.
+It requires [poetry](https://python-poetry.org/) to run the example as shown below.

 To show the issue run